 She lets out a deep sigh and turns her face away.

 “Whenever I think about all those streets full of busy people, it makes my skin crawl.
 I have never felt any different about that prospect… the same way you have always wanted to leave our nowhere town.”

 Once again, I’ll have to hide how much it hurts.

 “Yes.
 I wanted to leave even as a child.
 I thought I was too big for this place.
 I certainly wanted to be.”

 Shizuko’s shoulders droop.

-“You are.
-I know you have to leave.
-You would be miserable if you remained here.”
+“I know you have to leave.
+You would be miserable if you stayed here.”

-“I was so sure about it,” I say in a low voice.
-“Made all kinds of plans.
-I would study in Tokyo, then start a company that would make so much money.
-And after you and I got together… I thought that I would return to bring you with me.”
+“I thought so as well,” I say in a low voice.
+“I figured out how I would escape: I’d study in Tokyo, then start a company that would make so much money.
+Meeting you threw a wrench in the plans, but I was sure that one day I would return to bring you there with me.”